How does scheduling work?

 The last thing we want to show you is how to create a schedule based on a date.
 You might want different content playing on holidays, at events, etc.

-In previous examples we has the Repeat daily ON.
-If you toggle this to OFF you will notice a date from and to is displayed on your screen instead.
-Here you can pick a start date and time and a stop date and time.
+In previous examples, we have the Repeat daily ON.
+If you toggle this to OFF you will notice the date from and to is displayed on your screen instead.
+Here you can pick a start date and time and stop date and time.

 Keep in mind that the last schedule created has precedence if more schedules overlap.

-- You can add multiple playlists in any schedule.
+- You can add multiple playlists to any schedule.
 Adding more playlists in Playlists will play all playlists in a sequence.

 - To delete a schedule, simply hit the red X next to the schedule on the timeline.